-It seems daft but freelancing definitely offers more security than a full-time job.
-This might seem like a ridiculous statement but no job is ever safe.
+It seems daft, but freelancing offers more security than a full-time job.
+It might seem like a ridiculous statement, but no job is ever safe.
 Particularly in these difficult financial times.
 So what makes freelancing any different?
-At least when you're a freelancer you have control over your own destiny as it's really down to you whether you survive.
+At least when you're a freelancer, you have control over your destiny as it's down to you whether you survive.

 13. There's plenty of work to go around